Email Deliverability: How to Avoid Having Yours Tagged as Spam

 Be Aware of Domain Blacklisting

 Another way your emails can get tagged as spam is if your domain makes its way onto one of the “blacklists.”
 This can happen if your site is hacked and used as a spam generator.
 You can visit https://www.spamhaus.org/lookup/ and enter your domain in the lower search box to test it.
-If your domain is on the list, be sure to get help to have it removed as quickly as possible.
+If your domain is on the list, get help to remove it as quickly as possible.
 (We can help with that…)

 Will these tips get you “guaranteed inbox delivery”?
 No. Nobody can guarantee that.
 Even the best campaigns can run into occasional glitches that cause the mail to be filtered as spam.